 There's more than only a patch of oil for Apache.
-The oil and gas exploration and production company has onshore and offshore operations in major oil patches around the world, in North America as well as in Argentina, Australia, Egypt, and the UK North Sea.
+The oil and gas exploration and production company has onshore and offshore operations in major oil patches around the world, including in North America as well as in Australia, Egypt, and the UK North Sea.
 In North America it is active in the Gulf of Mexico, the Gulf Coast of Texas and Louisiana, the Permian Basin in West Texas, the Anadarko Basin in Oklahoma, and Canada's Western Sedimentary Basin.
-In 2012 the company reported worldwide estimated proved reserves of 2.85 billion barrels of oil equivalent.
+In 2014 the company reported worldwide estimated proved reserves of 2.4 billion barrels of oil equivalent.

-Apache has exploration and production assets in Argentina, Australia, Canada, Egypt, the UK, and the US.
-In 2012 the US accounted for 36% of Apache’s revenues; International operations, 55%.
+Apache has exploration and production assets in Australia, Canada, Egypt, the UK, and the US.
+In 2014 the US accounted for 41% of Apache’s revenues; International operations, 59%.

 Sales and Marketing

 Apache sells its natural gas to local distribution companies, utilities, end-users, and major oil companies.
-Canadian natural gas is also sold to supply aggregators and marketers.
-Apache's major customers include Royal Dutch Shell (20% of 2012 revenues) and Vitol Group.
+Canadian natural gas is also sold to supply aggregators and marketers (it has market hubs Alberta and Manitoba where it is sold)

 Apache spreads its production risks both through geographic diversification and through mixing low- and higher-risk properties in its portfolio.
 It is well aware that growth can not come from drilling simply more wells in its existing US mature and declining fields.
 With that in mind, Apache seeks domestic and international expansion through acquisitions and alliances.

 With the intention of focusing its growth in North America offshore, Apache continues to pursue joint venture and other monetization opportunities for its deepwater prospects, which offer exposure to significant reserve and production potential in underexplored and oil-prone areas in water depths greater than 1,000 feet.